top of page

 Quantock Common is designated an Important Bird Area, first identified in 2000 for its population of breeding heathland birds.

 Volunteers and staff will visit their survey areas a number of times during the summer to count the numbers of pairs of heathland birds.
-As you can imagine, you need good bird identification skills to take part in this survey, but if you are interested in getting involved contact the team.
+As you can imagine, you need good bird identification skills to take part in this survey, but if you are interested in getting involved email the team at quantockhills@somerset.gov.uk.

 bottom of page